 A Different Kind of Dinner Bell

-The guide leads you and your friends from the Salla Reindeer Park to a clearing in the nearby forest.
+The guide leads you and your friends from the Salla Wilderness Park to a clearing in the nearby forest.
 The only sound is the wind tickling the treetops and the soft crunch of your boots over the dry grass.
 Like the crack of a gunshot, the guide shouts, “Ho-hoiiiiii!”
 His voice trails behind him, echoing.
-In the soft silence, you hear the rumble of not one, not two, but many many reindeer heading to the clearing for their afternoon snack.
+In the soft silence of Salla, Finland, you hear the rumble of not one, not two, but many many reindeer heading to the clearing for their afternoon snack.

 Go Wild for a Night (or Two)

 After you hike to the summit of Ahmakallio Rock, and then you climb the steep wooden observation tower, it’s time to relax.
-The Ahmatupa Open Wilderness Hut, in the middle of the Syöte National Park, is the perfect place to unwind and reflect on the grand vistas of northern Finland.
-Spend an hour on the porch, listening to buzz of the mosquitoes or the whisper of the wind through snow-crowned trees.
+The Ahmatupa Open Wilderness Hut is the perfect place to unwind and reflect on the grand vistas of northern Finland.
+Spend an hour on the porch, listening to the buzz of the mosquitoes or the whisper of the wind through snow-crowned trees.
 And cap the night with a trip to the wood-fired sauna to enjoy the hiss of steam and crackling fire, no matter the weather or temperature outside.